 \textit{Error mitigation and post processing--} We use the matrix-free measurement mitigation (M3) package to apply readout error mitigation in our study.
 This approach operates within a reduced subspace that is defined by the noisy input bitstrings requiring correction, making it scalable.
-The M3 package is described in references by~\cite{nation2021} and the Qiskit documentation~\cite{mthree_ref}.
-We also incorporate dynamical decoupling using Qiskit's standard tools, implementing periodic gate sequences to suppress cross-talk and system-environment coupling~\cite{ezzell2022, Tripathi2022-ju,Pokharel2018-kh}.
+The M3 package is described in references by~\cite{nation2021} and is accessible through Qiskit.
+We also incorporate dynamical decoupling using Qiskit's standard tools, implementing periodic gate sequences to suppress cross-talk and system-environment coupling~\cite{ezzell2022, Tripathi2022-ju,Pokharel2018-kh, Viola1999-ra}.
 Additionally, we apply an empirical error mitigation scheme based on the classical resolution enhancement (RE) technique, which has shown effectiveness in a different context~\cite{gomes2023computing}, to the trajectory simulations.
 In order to avoid the ambiguity of the value of enhancement factor, the RE method uses a convergence criteria based on tracing over the measured probabilities of the non-ancillary qubits in a Hadamard test setting.
 Since the vectorization method uses direct measurement without any ancillary qubit, we were unable to apply RE in this case.
 It is important to note that all of the error mitigation strategies we applied are out-of-the-box solutions and are resource-efficient, making them suitable for real-world applications.